harrydowning/vscode-yaml-embedded-languages/CONTRIBUTING.md

 ## Development Workflow

-- Implement changes, noting that `package.json` is partially generated and `syntaxes/*` is fully generated so relevant changes to these should be made in `extension.js`
+- Implement changes, noting that `package.json` is partially generated and `syntaxes/*` is fully generated so relevant changes to these should be made in `src`
 - Run `npm run generate` to update `package.json` and `syntaxes/*`
 - Use F5 within VS Code to test the extension